polkadot-js/api/docs/start/keyring.md

 So effectively, when creating an account and not specifying a type, it will be `sr25519` by default based on the above construction params, however we can also add an `ed25519` account and use it transparently in the same keyring.

-One "trick" that is done implictly in the above sample is that that keyring is only initialized after the API.
+One "trick" that is done implicitly in the above sample is that that keyring is only initialized after the API.
 In the case of `sr25519` the keyring relies on a [WASM build](https://github.com/polkadot-js/wasm) of the [schnorrkel libraries](https://github.com/w3f/schnorrkel).
 Since the API inlitialization is already async, it initializes the WASM libraries are part of the setup.

 However, this initialization can also be done explicitly, mostly for more advances use-cases, or in cases where the API won't be attached until much later -